Nassar (actor): Career

 He played Bijjaladeva, a pivotal role in the films Baahubali: The Beginning (2015) and Baahubali 2: The Conclusion (2017).

+He was seen as the mysterious antagonist in Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023).
+He plays a two-faced character in the Hindi web series The Jengaburu Curse (2023).

 Personal life

-Nassar is married to producer turned politician Kameela and they have three sons.
+Nassar is married to psychologist and producer turned politician Kameela and they have three sons.
 The eldest, Abdul Asan Faizal, was initially reported to be making his acting debut in a film to be produced by T. Siva, but eventually did not do so.
 In 2014, he was involved in a serious road accident but recovered after being critically injured.
 Their second son, Luthfudeen, made his acting debut in A. L. Vijay's Saivam (2014) portraying the grandson of the character played by Nassar.
 Their third son Abi Hassan is also an actor and featured in Nassar's Sun Sun Thatha (2012) as well as Rajesh Selva's 2019 action thriller Kadaram Kondan.